-From Christmas to Hanukkah to Kwanzaa, the winter holidays come wrapped up in themes of peace, love, presents and light that are admirably meant to bring more joy to this world.
+From Christmas to Hanukkah to Kwanzaa, the winter holidays come wrapped up in themes of peace, love, presents, and light that are admirably meant to bring more joy to this world.
 How wonderful it is to join in these celebrations!
 We’d be remiss, however, not to remember that so many—sometimes even you or I—may also struggle with depression and financial strain amidst these December traditions.

 Fortunately, there is plenty of research available to suggest those stumbling blocks are no match for the true spirit of the season, which is to give of ourselves.
 Where emotional despair or a tight budget threaten to cause outbursts of “Bah!
-Humbug!” we have instead the power to push back against such real concerns with simple acts of kindness.
+Humbug!” we instead have the power to push back against such real concerns with simple acts of kindness.

-Better yet, they can be cost free and good for our own health.
+Better yet, they can be cost-free and good for our own health.

 Multiple studies indicate that the process of giving—be it time, talk, toil or toys—will often result in lower blood pressure, higher self-esteem, lessening depression and greater happiness.
 Generosity is shown to spark pleasure centers in the brain, increasing feel-good chemicals such as serotonin and dopamine.

 Without fail, what creates happiness in us is to take the focus off ourselves and do something helpful for someone else.
-So what are some creative, cost effective ways to give back during this holiday season?
+So what are some creative, cost-effective ways to give back during this holiday season?